Diagnostic Imaging Department

 Magnetic Resonance Imaging (MRI) is a complex technology that allows physicians to look inside the body.
 MRI imaging is extremely sensitive to soft tissue, assisting in the evaluation of the body’s organs.
 Magnetic Resonance Angiography (MRA) is an additional study commonly performed at Grand View Hospital.
 MRI services at Grand View are accredited by the American College of Radiology (ACR).

-The Grand View Hospital team reminds women 40 and older to get their annual mammogram – an important tool in identifying breast cancer in the early stages when it is most treatable.
+The Grand View Health team reminds women 40 and older to get their annual mammogram – an important tool in identifying breast cancer in the early stages when it is most treatable.
 Grand View’s Breast Care Services program combines modern screening technology, including digital mammography and breast ultrasound.
 Mammography services at Grand View are accredited by the American College of Radiology (ACR).
-The Grand View Hospital Outpatient Center at Sellersville has been awarded an accreditation as a Breast Imaging Center of Excellence by the Commission on Quality and Safety and the Commission on Breast Excellence.
+The Grand View Health Outpatient Center at Sellersville has been awarded an accreditation as a Breast Imaging Center of Excellence by the Commission on Quality and Safety and the Commission on Breast Excellence.

 Nuclear medicine uses a small amount of radioactive material to assist in the diagnosis of disease.